The Clear

-Story Written by Rick Archer
+Story written by Rick Archer

 I hate dance contests.

-celebrities, people who know less about
+celebrities.
+These people who know less about

 dancing than the contestants.
 Some of the decisions